 Have you noticed those cute Click to Tweet graphics that are popping up on blogs?
 The ones that use the blogger’s brand colors and fonts?
 Have you wondered how to make them and how to actually get them to tweet when someone clicks on them?
-Today’s post includes a video tutorial that will show you through exactly how to do this.
+Today’s post includes a video tutorial that will show you exactly how to do this.

 Why Click to Tweet?